 How is the Grado GW100 built?

 Thanks to the even weight distribution afforded by the thin headband, the supra aural design doesn’t cause discomfort during normal periods of wear.
 If, however, you wear glasses as I do, you’ll experience moderate temple pain after just half an hour.
+As with all Grado headphones, the included earpads are easy to replace and expanding the headband requires minimal effort.
+For male listeners with smaller craniums, or female listeners with average-sized ones, the smallest fit of the GW100 may be too loose.
+If I bob my head with minimal zeal, they slip off much like the Beyerdynamic Amiron Wireless do with Adam.

 The freedom to move around your home with open-back headphones is great, but GW100 is rendered useless when in a communal setting.